-Healthcare SEO Fundamentals to Grow Your Medical Practice
+Healthcare SEO Fundamentals To Grow Your Medical Practice

 As in all cases, avoid “stuffing” keywords into the content.

-Google is quick to catch on to this spammy tactic and will penalize your website.
+Google quickly catches on to this spammy tactic and will penalize your website.
 Instead, place specific, long-tail keywords into your content in a relevant, readable, and natural way.

 Not only will this separate you from the WebMDs, but you’ll also begin to attract the patients you want – those who live in your geographic area and are looking for the specialized expertise you offer.